Citrullin/hercules/README.md

 When you first start Hercules, you should load an initial snapshot, which contains spent addresses and balances.
 Without it, Hercules will fail to start.
 Once the database is initialised, you do not need this option any longer.
+It will be ignored if the database has been already initialised with a snapshot file.
+The same applies for the IRI snapshots below:

 #### --snapshots.loadIRIFile="snapshotMainnet.txt" --snapshots.loadIRISpentFile="previousEpochsSpentAddresses.txt" --snapshots.loadIRITimestamp=1525017600